Plymouth Fertilizing Lawn Services

 Contact Plymouth’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

-Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental safety in Plymouth.
+Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Plymouth.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Biodegradable paper packaging can be placed in yard waste collection (April–November).
-For finished compost, Plymouth offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of spills, immediately contain with absorbent materials and notify emergency services (911 for major spills) and the department below.
-Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original containers.
-Plymouth Department of Public Works
+Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines—while biodegradable paper packaging can be placed in yard waste collection (April–November).
+For bulk compost, Plymouth’s finished compost (N-P-K 1-1-1 to 2-2-2) is available through seasonal distribution and bulk delivery programs, supporting soil health and sustainability.
+In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Department of Public Works for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 169 Camelot Drive, Plymouth, MA 02360